-Last month the EU’s executive said it had a unanimous mandate from the bloc's 28 members to finalise negotiations on a free trade deal with the US.
+The European Union's executive has said it has a unanimous mandate from the bloc's 28 members to finalise negotiations on a free trade deal with the United States, a day after Germany's economy minister said the talks had "de facto failed".

-Britain's June vote to leave the EU has further clouded the picture, though the EU Commission has insisted Brussels was still negotiating on behalf of all 28 members of the bloc, including the UK.
+Britain's June vote to leave the EU has further clouded the picture, though Ms Schinas insisted Brussels was still negotiating on behalf of all 28 members of the bloc, including London.